FrederikNorlyk/svelte-chat-app/README.md

 - Tailwind CSS

 ### What can it do?
 The application allows you to chat with any user on the system.
-Its more of a way for me to learn Svelte than an actual application.
-Hence the lack of authentication.
+It was my first experiment with Svelte and not really an actual application.
+Hence the lack of authentication, web sockets, etc.

 ### Installation
 To link the application with you Vercel PostgreSQL database, run the follwing commands: